 4 Experiments

 Synthetic data.
 In the first experiment, we generate data from a left-to-right HMM with four states and without non-emitting states.
-The emission distribution for each state is a GMM with up to three components consists of two dimensional normal distributions.
+The emission distribution for each state is a GMM with up to three components, each??? consisting of a two-dimensional normal distribution.
 Three sequences with lengths 600, 650 and 650 are generated for training.
-Ergodic HDP-HMM, left-to-right HDP-HMM with DPM emissions and left-to-right HDP-HMM with HDPM emissions have been studied and compared.
-A normal inverse Wishart (NIW) prior is used on the mean and covariance.
+Three configurations have been studied: (1) an ergodic HDP-HMM, (2) a left-to-right HDP-HMM with DPM emissions and (3) a left-to-right HDP-HMM with HDPM emissions.
+A normal inverse Wishart (NIW) prior is used for the mean and covariance.
 The truncation levels are set to 10 for both the number of states and mixture components.
-Pseudocounts is set to 0.1 and mean and scale matrix are set to the empirical mean and covariance and finally degree of freedom is set to five.
+Pseudocounts (this wasn’t previously defined) is set to 0.1 and the mean and scale?? matrix are set to the empirical mean and covariance.
+Finally, the five degrees of freedom are used (was this defined?).

-Figure 3-(a) shows the average likelihoods for different models over held out data by averaging five independent chains.
+Figure 3-(a) shows the average likelihoods for different models for held out data by averaging five independent chains.
 Figure (3)-b shows the structure of the generative model.
-Figure 3-(c) and Figure 3-(d) show discovered structure for ergodic HDP-HMM and left-to-right HDP-HMM respectively.
+Figure 3-(c) and Figure 3-(d) show the discovered structure for ergodic HDP-HMM and left-to-right HDP-HMM respectively.
 As it can be seen from these figures, left-to-right HDP-HMM with HDPM emissions can discover the correct structure while the ergodic HDP-HMM finds a more simplified HMM.
-Moreover, we can see using HDP emissions can improves the likelihood.
+Moreover, we can see using HDP emissions improves the likelihood.
 While left-to-right HDP-HMM with DPM emissions can find the structure close to the correct one (not shown here), its likelihood is slightly less than ergodic HDP-HMM.
-However, left-to-right HDP-HMMs with HDPM emissions show better likelihood than ergodic model.
-It is also interesting to note that the likelihoods of models discovered by all HDP-HMM algorithms are better than the likelihood of the generative model itself (which is the upper bound for the parametric models).
+However, left-to-right HDP-HMMs with HDPM emissions show better likelihoods than the ergodic model.
+It is also interesting to note that the likelihoods of models discovered by all HDP-HMM algorithms are superior to the likelihoods of the generative model itself (which is the upper bound for the parametric models).

 TIMIT Classification.
-The TIMIT read speech data set [] is one of the most cited evaluation data used to compare new speech recognition algorithms.
-The data segmented manually into phonemes and therefore is a natural choice to evaluate phoneme classification algorithms.
-TIMIT contains 630 speakers from eight main dialect of American English [].
+The TIMIT Corpus [] is one of the most cited evaluation data sets used to compare new speech recognition algorithms.
+The data is segmented manually into phonemes and therefore is a natural choice to evaluate phoneme classification algorithms.
+TIMIT contains 630 speakers from eight main dialects of American English [].
 The total numbers of utterances are 6300 where 3990 utterances are the standard training set and 150 utterances are core test set.
 We followed the standard practice of building models for 48 phonemes and then map them into 39 phonemes [].
-The first 12 Mel-Frequency Cepstral Coefficients (MFCC) plus energy and their first and second derivatives (delta and delta-delta) features have been used to convert speech data into 39 dimensional streams.
-We have used analysis Hamming window of 25 msec and frame rate of 10 msec.
+The first 12 Mel-Frequency Cepstral Coefficients (MFCCs) plus energy and their first and second derivatives (delta and delta-delta) features have been used to convert speech data into 39-dimensional feature streams.
 In this experiment, left-to-right HDP-HMMs with Gaussian and DPM emissions have been used.
-From previous experiments we expect left-to-right HDP-HMM with HDP emissions gave better results but due to computational reasons we have not completed experiments related to those models and the results for them will published in the future.
 We have used non-conjugate priors and placed a Gaussian prior on the mean and inverse-Wishart (IW) prior on the covariance matrix.
 Truncation levels are set to 10.
+From previous experiments we expect left-to-right HDP-HMM with HDP emissions to give better results but due to computational limitations we have not completed experiments related to those models.
+The results will be available at the time the final paper will be submitted, and will be presented at the conference.